 Alternatively, you can add Nutella or chocolate sauce, ice cream, caramelized bananas, or even melted butter or margarine.
 You will be spoiled for choice.
 You won’t run out of ideas.

-If you are not able to finish your waffles on the same day or if you prepare a huge amount to eat for a couple of days, the good news is that you can store leftover waffles in the fridge.
+If you are not able to finish your banana and strawberry Belgian waffles on the same day or if you prepare a huge amount to eat for a couple of days, the good news is that you can store leftover waffles in the fridge.

 When you want to eat them again, you can use your microwave (for around 50 seconds), but they might become a bit chewy.
 If you have time, heat them up in the oven at 150 °C for around 10 minutes.
 Alternatively, heat them in the waffle iron, paying extra attention not to let them burn.